semperex/mongo-fritter/README.md

 It is a wrapper around MongoDB's Java client to simplify access to data with almost-POJO data models.

+It won't do everything, but it does enough for us!

 ## Key Features
 + Nearly POJO models
 + Pre-built, extensible DAO functionality (as abstract bases)